smogon/pokemon-showdown/server/README.md

     USER,&

-Replace `USER` with the username that you would like to become an Administrator.
+Replace `USER` with the user ID that you would like to become an Administrator.
 Do not put a space between the comma and the ampersand.

+PS user IDs are usernames, converted to lowercase and with all non-alphanumeric characters removed.
+This means that `Pikachu #025` becomes `pikachu025`, and `p!kachu!!!` becomes `pkachu`.

 This username must be registered.
 If you do not have a registered account, you can create one using the Register button in the settings menu (it looks like a gear) in the upper-right of Pokémon Showdown.